Rahu7p/rp2040-freertos-smp-labs/docs/chapter00/development-environment.md

 Open this folder using Visual Studio Code.

-The Template Project contains a fully configured FreeRTOS SMP application that will be used throughout this manual.
+The Template Project contains a fully configured FreeRTOS SMP application that will serve as the starting point for all laboratory activities.

+Since the project already includes the FreeRTOS Kernel and all required configuration files, no additional setup is required.

+> [!IMPORTANT]
+>
-Do not modify this project before completing Laboratory 1.
+> Do not modify the Template Project before completing Laboratory 1.

 ---

-# 7. Building the Project
+# 8. Building the Project

-Build the project using the Raspberry Pi Pico Extension.
+Build the Template Project using the Raspberry Pi Pico Extension.

 The build process should complete successfully without errors.

-> **Figure 0.4.** Successful build.
+> **Figure 0.5.** Successful project build.

 ---

-# 8. Programming the RP2040
+# 9. Programming the RP2040

-Connect the RP2040 board using the USB-C cable.
+Connect the Pololu Zumo RP2040 Robot using the USB-C cable.

 Program the generated firmware using the Raspberry Pi Pico Extension.

-After programming, open the Serial Monitor.
+After programming the board, open the Serial Monitor.

 The demonstration application should begin executing automatically.

-> **Figure 0.5.** Programming the RP2040.
+> **Figure 0.6.** Programming the RP2040.

 ---

-# 9. Verifying the Installation
+# 10. Verifying the Development Environment

 Before continuing, verify the following.

 - [ ] Visual Studio Code is installed.
+- [ ] Git is installed.
 - [ ] Raspberry Pi Pico Extension is installed.
 - [ ] The repository has been cloned successfully.
 - [ ] The Template Project opens correctly.
 - [ ] The project builds successfully.
-- [ ] The firmware can be programmed into the RP2040.
+- [ ] The firmware is programmed successfully.
 - [ ] The Serial Monitor displays application output.

-If every item has been completed successfully, your development environment is ready.
+If all items have been completed successfully, your development environment is ready.

 ---

 # Key Takeaways

-After completing this chapter:
+After completing this chapter, you should remember the following ideas.

+- Visual Studio Code and the Raspberry Pi Pico Extension provide the complete development environment.
+- The Raspberry Pi Pico Extension automatically installs the required development tools.
-- The development environment is fully configured.
+- The Template Project is fully configured and includes the FreeRTOS Kernel.
-- The Template Project builds successfully.
+- The Template Project serves as the starting point for every laboratory.
-- The RP2040 can be programmed correctly.
-- The Serial Monitor is operational.
-- You are ready to begin studying multicore embedded systems.
+- No additional project configuration is required before beginning the laboratories.

 ---

 # Preparing for Chapter 1

+Your development environment is now ready.

-In the next chapter, you will explore why modern embedded systems increasingly rely on multicore processors and how the RP2040 architecture enables parallel execution using FreeRTOS SMP.
+In the next chapter, you will learn why modern embedded systems increasingly rely on multicore processors and how the RP2040 executes multiple FreeRTOS tasks simultaneously using FreeRTOS SMP.